lingeringwillx/Refpack-QFS-Resources/README.md

 [How to Compress](https://github.com/lingeringwillx/Refpack-QFS-Resources/blob/main/how-to-compress.md): I tried to explain the compression algorithm here.

 [ModTheSims](https://modthesims.info/wiki.php?title=DBPF/Compression): Information about the compression algorithm.
+Has some mistakes.

 #### Archive Formats